-1. Voting shall be made by secret ballot, with each delegate entitled to cast one vote for each office to be filled.

-2. The candidates for each office receiving a majority of the votes cast for that office shall be elected Elections for any national offices in which there are greater than two candidates use a system of instant runoff voting.
+- 1. Voting shall be made by secret ballot, with each delegate entitled to cast one vote for each office to be filled. - 2.
+The candidates for each office receiving a majority of the votes cast for that office shall be elected Elections for any national offices in which there are greater than two candidates use a system of instant runoff voting.
 Under this system, in which each chapter has as many votes as they have delegates to the HOD as outlined in Article X of the Bylaws, each delegate ranks the candidates in order of preference.
 The counting of ballots simulates a series of runoff elections.
 All first choices are counted, and if no candidate wins a majority of first choices, then the last place candidate is eliminated.
 Ballots of voters who ranked the eliminated candidate first are redistributed to their next choice candidates, as indicated on each voter's ballot.
-Last place candidates are successively eliminated and ballots are redistributed to next choices until one candidate remains or a candidate gains a majority of votes.
+Last place candidate gains a majority of votes.
 In case of a tie the candidates receiving the two (2) highest number of votes in the first ballot shall be included in the second balloting.
 Additional balloting for said office shall continue until one (1) candidate shall receive a majority of votes cast on a reballot and he/she shall be elected to said office.
 (2002)